-The following work will be accomplished in FY 2018: Monthly channel condition surveys and issuance of channel statements to the maritime community, disposal area maintenance and construction activities by in house hired-labor group along with leased equipment service contract work and environmental support services.
+The following work will be accomplished in FY 2019: Semi-monthly channel condition surveys and issuance of channel statements to the maritime community, disposal area maintenance and construction activities by in house hired-labor group along with leased equipment service contract work and environmental support services.

-The annual maintenance-dredging contract for both the 35-foot and 38-foot project channels and turning basin will be advertised on 26 April 2018.
-Bids will be received on 30 May 2018.
-Actual dredging should commence in early July 2018 with completion within 30 days.
+The annual maintenance-dredging contract for both the 35-foot and 38-foot project channels and turning basin is scheduled to be advertised in May of 2019.
+Actual dredging should commence in early August 2019 with completion within approximately 30 days.

-A partial winter dredging of the outer end of the project from the east end of Berth 1 to its entrance at the Delaware River will be accomplished in January 2019.
+A partial winter dredging of the outer end of the project from the east end of Berth 1 to its entrance at the Delaware River is scheduled to be accomplished in January of 2020.

 Summarized Federal Financial Data (\$000)

-FY 14 Allocation 5,351

 FY 15 Allocation 3,653

 FY 16 Allocation 3,807

 FY 17 Allocation 5,062 Additional funds received from reprogramming (\$750)

-FY 18 Budget 8,085

-FY 18 Allocation TBD
+FY 18 Allocation 13,780 Additional funds (\$5,775) was received thru the Work Plan.

 FY 19 Budget 5,491

+FY 19 Allocation 11,291 Additional funds (\$5,800) was received thru the Work Plan.

+FY 20 Budget 7,740